Psychology Jobs

 6. Psychiatrist

-Psychiatrists are certified doctors with the ability to prescribe patients medicine for their mental health problems, addictions, mood disorders and more.
+Psychiatrists are certified doctors with the ability to prescribe patients medicine for their behavioral health problems, addictions, mood disorders and more.
 To become a psychiatrist, you have to earn a medical degree and complete a residency before you can apply for a state license.
-Typically those who aspire to become psychiatrists earn their bachelor’s degrees in psychology or a field associated with pre-med, including biology, neuroscience, physics and more.
+Typically those who aspire to become psychiatrists earn their undergraduate degrees in psychology or a field associated with pre-med, including biology, neuroscience, physics and more.

 Median annual wage: N/A